 Seven Freckles features one of the most varied soundtracks of any movie.
 It goes from wistful pan-pipe music, to synthesized mood music, to swirling dramatic strings, to somber organ.
 The music is credited to Gunther Erdmann, with some rock’n’roll bits added by Peter Gotthardt who scored The Legend of Paul and Paula.
 Erdmann was a logical choice to score a film about kids.
 As a composer he was best known in East Germany for the choral music he wrote or arranged for children’s and young people’s choirs.
 Although there is not a lot of music in the film, every time there is, it is different from the last.

 Seven Freckles was a huge hit in East Germany, playing to sold-out theaters for the first few weeks.
 It helped turned Herrmann Zschoche into one of the busiest directors at DEFA during the GDR’s final decade.
-Before he made Seven Freckles, Zschoche had already explored the theme of coming-of-age in Liebe mit 16 (Their First Love), and he would return to it again in films such as Island of the Swans and Und nächstes Jahr am Balaton (And Next Year by the Balaton Lake).
+Before he made Seven Freckles, Zschoche had already explored the theme of coming-of-age in Liebe mit 16 (Love at 16), and he would return to it again in films such as Island of the Swans and Und nächstes Jahr am Balaton (Next Year at Lake Balaton).
 After the Wende, Zschoche continued to work, primarily in television.
 Shortly after the wall came down, he directed several episodes of Drei Damen vom Grill (Three Ladies from the Grill), a popular TV series about an Imbissstand (a takeaway food trailer, like you see at carnivals).
 Drei Damen vom Grill started in 1977 when the wall was firmly in place, and had a strong West Berlin vibe to it.
 Not surprisingly then, the show didn’t last long after the Wende.
 After that, Zschoche directed a few made-for-TV movies, and several episodes of popular TV shows.
 He retired in 1998, but Seven Freckles remains a high point in his career.
 So much so that when decided to recount what filmmaking was like in the GDR, he titled his book: Seven Freckles and Other Memories (Sieben Sommersprossen und andere Erinnerungen).